asabaal/midi_song_creation_tool/TESTING.md

 2. Verify that API tests are properly setting up the in-memory database
 3. For React component tests, ensure that required contexts are provided
 4. Check for timing issues in asynchronous tests
+5. If you get module resolution errors with mocks, check the moduleNameMapper in jest.config.js

+## Mocking Strategy

+We use Jest's module mocking system to mock certain parts of the application:

+1. **Automatic Mocks**: The SessionContext is automatically mocked for all tests
+2. **Manual Mocks**: You can override mock implementations in individual test files when needed
+3. **Component-specific Mocks**: For specific tests, you can provide custom mock implementations

+This approach allows us to isolate components and test them independently without relying on the actual implementation of their dependencies.